ryo-utsunomiya/amazon-block/README.md

 # amazon-block

-A WordPress plugin that provides 'Amazon' block for Gutenberg editor.
+A WordPress plugin that provides 'Amazon' block for Block Editor.
 This is a wrapper of a popular plugin, [AmazonJS](https://wordpress.org/plugins/amazonjs/).

 ## Requirements

-- WordPress
+- WordPress 5.0 or higher
-- PHP 5.6 or higher
+- PHP 7.2 or higher
-  - This plugin may work on PHP 5.2+, but we do not officially support 5.5 or lower.
+  - This plugin may work on PHP 5.2+, but we do not officially support 7.1 or lower.

-[Gutenberg](https://wordpress.org/plugins/gutenberg/) is also required to use 'Amazon' Block.
+Block Editor is also required to use 'Amazon' Block.
-If Gutenberg is not installed, this plugin falls back to classic AmazonJS.
+If Block Editor is not available, this plugin falls back to classic AmazonJS.